hollorol/AgroMo/README.md

 ## Introduction

+AgroMo is an Integrated Assessment and Modelling software that integrates the a CERES based crop model, the BiomeBGC-MuSo biogeochemical and a simple agro-economical model in order to support decision makers at multiple scales.

 ## AgroMo User Interface

 A graphical user interface (GUI) has been developed for providing easy and user freindly access to the functions of the AgroMo system.
 When lunching the AgroMo App the user meets the AgroMo Base form first.